 - Style the Popup: The

-file can be enhanced with custom CSS.
-You can change its size, position, and styling to match your brand.
-You could even add custom HTML elements to the popup, such as a "Help" button or a list of suggested commands. - Programmatically Control the Popup: The Webfuse Extension API includes methods to control the popup window itself.
-In your
+popup.htmlcontainer can be extended to better match your brand, and popup behavior can be tuned through the extension scripts. - Programmatically Control the Popup: The Webfuse Extension API includes methods to control the popup window itself.
+In

 Conclusion: You've Built an Interactive Co-Pilot